-- Principles of care in health, social care and early years' settings.
-(60-mark exam) - Supporting individuals through life events. - Creative and therapeutic activities.
+- Year 9 Creative and therapeutic activities. - Year 10 Supporting individuals through life events. - Year 11 Principles of care in health, social care and early years' settings.
+(70-mark exam)

 Each unit is awarded points at a Pass, Merit, or Distinction grade.
 At the end of the three years all of the marks/points are totalled to give a final grade.
 All but one of the units are assessed by a portfolio of work that is internally assessed and externally moderated with the other unit being assessed by a written exam.
 You must complete every unit.